anuket-project/anuket-specifications/doc/ref_model/chapters/chapter08.md

 The High Performance profile can specify extensions for hardware offloading; please see [Hardware Acceleration Abstraction](./chapter03.md#3.8).
 The Reference Model High Performance profile includes an initial set of [High Performance profile extensions](./chapter04.md#42421-network-acceleration-extensions).

-Based on the infrastructure deployed at the edge, the Table 8-3 specifies the [Infrastructure Profile features and requirements](./chapter05.md) that would need to be relaxed.
+Based on the infrastructure deployed at the edge, Table 8-3 specifies the [Infrastructure Profile features and requirements](./chapter05.md) that would need to be relaxed.

 **Table 8-3.
 TEC Exceptions to [Infrastructure Profile features and requirements](./chapter05.md)**